kimruddock/pawelgrzybek.github.io/_posts/2018-01-29-whats-new-in-ecmascript-2018.md

 ## Template Literal Revision by Tim Disney

-Introduced in ECMAScript 2015 template literals come with some restrictions on escape sequences.
-This years version of language solves all these blockers.
-Currently valid escape sequences are replaced with Unicode code point — invalid ones throws an early error.
-This proposal changes this behaviour by returning an `undefined` for invalid strings and keeping the original one accessible via `.raw`.
+Introduced in ECMAScript 2015, template literals come with some restrictions on escape sequences.
+This years version of the language solves all of these blockers.
+Currently valid escape sequences are replaced with a Unicode code point — invalid ones throw an early error.
+This proposal changes this behaviour by returning `undefined` for invalid strings and keeping the original one accessible via `.raw`.

 ```js
 function tag(strs) {